Saturday, October 25, 2025

 Suzuki No. 34 Classical Guitar

-As I started to play more classical guitar music on my Yamaha FG830 acoustic (metal-string) guitar, I ran into difficulties with the narrow string spacing common on most metal-string acoustics.
-Unlike modern acoustics, classical guitars are strung with nylon strings, with strings further apart, to allow for more space for string plucking.
+As I started playing more classical guitar music on my Yamaha FG830 acoustic (metal-string) guitar, I ran into difficulties with the narrow string spacing common to most metal-string acoustics.
+Unlike modern acoustics, classical guitars are strung with nylon strings, with the strings further apart to allow more space for plucking.

 I decided that to perfect the classical guitar technique, I really needed to learn on a Classical, nylon-string guitar and started my search online.